Actindo-AG/Documentation/POS/UserInterface/01b_History.md

     Date and time of the sale.
 This field is read-only.

 - *Customer*
     Name of the customer.
-If the sale was not assigned to a registered customer, *kein Kunde* is displayed.
+If the sale was not assigned to a registered customer, *no customer* is displayed.
 This field is read-only.

 - *Total*
     Total sales amount.
 This field is read-only.